twumm/twumm/README.md

 I enjoy following start-ups and creating value in/for whatever I do, while also staying committed to lifelong learning and development.

-* ✉️  You can contact me at [martint.mensah@gmail.com](mailto:martint.mensah@gmail.com)
-* 🧠  I'm learning Data structures and algorithms

 ### Skills